serpenscaput/wl9/TriplaK (TheKKKNo2)/Wolfenstein Total Chaos Part 1/Wolfenstein Total Chaos Part 1 - readme1st.txt

 7. Conclusion and Credits

-If you have any problems with the mod (not working, found a bug) feel free to drop an E-mail to me: BKaroly1222aa@gmail.com
+If you have any problems with the mod (not working, found a bug) feel free to drop an E-mail to me: BKaroly1222aa (at) gmail.com

 Some of these maps might be similar from my earlier mods.
 The Reason for this is that those few maps we're originally meant to be in this